PARC-Robotics/documentation-2023/docs/competition-instructions/phase-1/task-1-autonomous-field-navigation.md

 === "Python"
     ```python
     #!/usr/bin/env python3
+    ## Install the geographiclib 2.0 module for this code to work.
+    ## To install geographiclib 2.0, copy the line below on your terminal.
+    ## pip install geographiclib
-    # Any of the parc competition task must be running for this code to work.
+    ## Any of the PARC competition task must be running for this code to work.

     import rospy
     from sensor_msgs.msg import NavSatFix